nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     USB drive.
 The size of the volume can be selected when it is created within the storage quota limits for the particular resource allocation.

+### **Networks** Tab

-- **Networks:** tab: Make sure the Default Network that is created by default is moved up to "Allocated".
+Make sure the Default Network that is created by default is moved up to "Allocated".
 If not, you can click on the "+" icon in "Available".

 ![VM Launch Instance Networks](images/launch_networks.png)

+### **Security Groups** Tab

-- **Security Groups:** tab: Make sure to add the security group where you enabled SSH.
+Make sure to add the security group where you enabled SSH.
 To add an SSH security group first, see [here](../access-and-security/security-groups.md).

 ![VM Launch Instance Security Groups](images/launch_security_groups.png)